cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

 environments.
 Beyond login, it provides file transfer with ``scp`` and ``sftp``, it manages keys with ``ssh-keygen`` and ``ssh-copy-id`` and provide more advanced functionalities with ``ssh-agent``.
 More info on OpenSSH could be found `here <https://www.openssh.com/>`__.

 To discover if you have the OpenSSH client installed on your local (Unix) machine, simply type::

   $ ssh

-On your terminal.
+on your terminal.
 In case you don't have OpenSSH installed, you could install the ``openssh-client`` package (there's also a ``openssh-server`` but is required only if you want to provide remote connections on your local machine)